F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - plot quickly with plotly express
 - full control using graph objects

-Note that thes options can hardly be mixed.
+Note that these options can hardly be mixed.
 For example, we cannot use plotly express to create a figure and then add a subplot to it.
 Similarly, we cannot use the `make_subplots` function to create a figure and then add a plotly express plot to it.

 In general, it is easier to use plotly express, so we should use it if we are not affected by its limitations. **The plotly express cannot**
 - create **custom subplots**.
-Howwever, automatic "facet" subplots (same plot divided between multiple plots using some data attribute) are possible.
+However, automatic "facet" subplots (same plot divided between multiple plots using some data attribute) are possible.

 # Plotly Express